 In becoming a Preparedness Ambassador, students will take a journey into the disaster experiences of their community.
 Like a detective, they will gather community disaster stories and be strategic in mapping where, when, and how they occurred.
 Like a scientist, they will dig deep into case studies and find out how people reacted to specific disasters.
 Like a safety manager, they will create guidelines that inform the community on how to better prepare for those disasters.
 And like a hero, they will take action to prepare their home, school, and community for the next disaster.
 By being a disaster detective, scientist, safety manager, and hero, students can be a Preparedness Ambassador for their entire community.

-Lastly, there is No Registration Required just reach out to the program representative below about requesting materials for your classes!
+Lastly, there is no cost or registration required just reach out to the program representative below about requesting materials for your classes!

 Student Notebook – Designed to provide fourth graders the ability to develop their knowledge on hazards within their communities and ways in which they can be prepared.
 Students will learn about California’s disasters by gathering and using data, reading case studies about actual disaster events, and reflecting on which behaviors may help contribute to a person staying safe during these nature events.